Tripura CM defends comments on media; journalists to intensify movement if remarks not withdrawn | Politics

 "Often, monkeys are turned into tigers and tigers are turned into monkeys in propaganda.
 The truth has to be kept before people.
 I have just tried to present the truth, Deb said explaining his comments.
 Reacting to CM's comments, the TAJ chairman said "It seems he has tried to sweep the issue under the carpet.
 We are not satisfied with it.
 We shall reconvene a meeting in two days and decide on our next course of action.

-Convener of TAJ, Sekhar Datta said, "Our organisation has decided to submit a memorandum to the Governor of Tripura Ramesh Bais soon and the matter would also be apprised to International Federation of Journalists (IFJ) and Commonwealth Human Rights Initiative..
+Convener of TAJ, Sekhar Datta said, "Our organisation has decided to submit a memorandum to the Governor of Tripura Ramesh Bais soon and International Federation of Journalists (IFJ) and Commonwealth Human Rights Initiative would also be apprised of the matter."
+PTI JOY MM SNS SNS.